This Is What It's Like Navigating Social Media As A Blind Person, According To One Vet

-Rob Long is a 30-year-old Brazilian Jiu Jitsu competitor in London.
+Rob Long is a 30-year-old Brazilian jiujitsu competitor in London.
 He's also a veteran who was injured during combat in Afghanistan, which caused him to lose both eyes.

 Long is also an avid user of social media.
 Last week, he made millions of Twitter users aware of one small feature that makes a world of a difference for blind people navigating the social platform.